Blessings

 Jubilees 19:26-30

-And he called Jacob before the eyes of Rebecca his mother, and kissed him, and blessed him, and said: “Jacob, my beloved son, whom my soul loves, may God bless you from above the firmament, and may He give you all the blessings wherewith He blessed Adam, and Enoch, and Noah, and Shem; and all the things of which He told me, and all the things which He promised to give me, may he cause to cleave to you and to your seed forever, according to the days of heaven above the earth.
-And the Spirits of Mastêmâ will not rule over you or over your seed to turn you from the Lord, who is your God from henceforth forever.
-And may the Lord God be a father to you and you the first-born son, and to the people always.
+Abraham called Jacob in front of Rebekah, his mother, kissed him, and gave him a blessing: “Jacob, my beloved son, the one my soul loves, may God bless you from above the heavens.
+May He give you all the blessings He gave to Adam, Enoch, Noah, and Shem.
+May every promise He made to me be fulfilled through you and your descendants forever, as long as the heavens are above the earth.
+May the spirits of Mastêmâ never rule over you or your offspring, to turn you away from the Lord your God, from now and forever.
+May the Lord God be a father to you, and you be His firstborn son, and the firstborn of the people.
 Go in peace, my son.”

 Isaac loves Esau more and Rebekah loves Jacob more